UWCNuclear/UbuntuSetUp/README.md

     source root/bin/thisroot.sh

 Step 5.
-Type in the terminal:
+Paste the following command in the terminal:

     source ~/.bashrc